tonioni/WinUAE/cputest/readme.txt

 - Single instruction test set will take long time to run on real 68000.
 Few minutes to much longer...
 - Undefined flags (for example DIV and CHK or 68000/010 bus address error) are also verified.
 It probably would be good idea to optionally filter them out.
 - FPU testing is not yet fully implemented.
+- TAS test will return wrong results if test RAM region is not fully TAS read-modify-write special memory access compatible.

 Tester compatibility (integer instructions only):

 68000: Complete.
 Including bus and address error stack frame/register/CCR modification undocumented behavior.
-Cycle count support.
+Full cycle count support.
 68010: Almost complete (same as 68000).
 Loop mode is also fully supported.
 NOTE: DIVS overflow undocumented N-flag is not fully correct.
 68020: Almost complete (DIV undocumented behavior is not yet known)
 68030: Same as 68020.